tombolaltd/schema-utils/README.md

 Type: `Object`

-Options for initializing and controlling the server provided.
+Options for initializing and controlling the validator.
 The option names listed below belong to the `options` object.

 #### `exit`